Tova Ascher

 Tova Ascher, also Tova Asher (טובה אשר) is an Israeli film director and film editor.
 She edited over 50 films.

-Personal life and career
+Biography

-Ascher was born in Netanya.
+Tova Ascher was born in Netanya.
+Her sister, Era Lapid, is also a film editor.
 After graduating from the Netanya High School, she moved to Tel Aviv, where she received a bachelor's degree in philosophy and sociology from Tel Aviv University.
-Her first editorial work was for the Hebrew-language version of the film Diamonds.
+She is married to Yoni Ascher, a historian at the University of Haifa and they have two children, also involved in the film industry: a daughter (part-time screenwriter) and a son (film director and editor).